 “They are certainly very clever and skilled,” Vic said, “they target vulnerable people and manipulate them when they are at their weakest.
 They use emotional blackmail and time constraints to put their victims under pressure.”

 Amelia witnessed this first hand just two days after Harley began speaking to her.

 He sent Amelia a picture of a bloodied and bandaged hand and told Amelia he was in hospital.
 He’d been attacked by Indian gangsters who stole his phone and wallet when he was on his way to the cash point to withdraw money to send to China for the medication for his poultry.

 He no longer had his ATM card so could not pay for his medical bills - he needed her help.

 He asked Amelia to send £3,765 immediately so that he could get out of the hospital and come to London.

 Just 48 hours in and he was already asking Amelia for money - unbelievable.
 Of course it was accompanied by his promise of love and marriage, but only if Amelia got the funds to him quickly.

 He begged Amelia - “please darling, please help me, my dear Audrey” - and sent Amelia pictures of his fake children, saying they wanted Amelia to be their “new mummy”.

-By August 31st he was sending all sorts of bank account details under different names, claiming they were the details of the nurses looking after him.
+Within days, he was sending all sorts of bank account details under different names, claiming they were the details of the nurses looking after him.